situ-vault/situ-vault/readme.md

 * Slim text based output:
     * 🔣 Various encodings that enable **easy copy 'n' paste** like Base32 or Base62 (but also the ubiquitous Base64)
     * 📦 Selected suite of ciphers stored as a prefix to the ciphertext to allow easy decryption without further configuration
-* Two user interfaces that should suit everyone:
+* Two user interfaces:
     * ⌨️ CLI: Simplistic **command line interface**, reads from files or flags and outputs to stdout
     * 🖱️ GUI: Cross-platform **graphical user interface** built with ``fyne.io``
 * Application interfaces:
-    * 🐵 Easy to use Go pkg
+    * 🐵 Concise Go pkg
     * 📃 Text based output and **only standard algorithms** allow straightforward implementation with other languages and tools
-* Cloud native integration:
+* Cloud native tools integration:
     * ⛅ Usage of encrypted secrets via a **kustomize exec plugin** to safely store encrypted secrets in a repository but directly use them for Kubernetes application deployments

 The name is inspired from the latin ***In situ*** which can mean ***in place***.
 As ``situ-vault`` only works with the